Colombia: Dismantling a Half-Century of Conflict

 The war, driven by landowners and now entangled with drug trafficking, has been the method to further land concentration.
 In 1984 landowners with more than 500 hectares controlled 32.6% of lands.
 In 2010, they controlled 60.8%.
 The countryside had a gini index, which measures inequality, of .89–among the highest equality gaps in the world.

 Agrarian reform is imperative to democratizing access to the land.
 But the presence of drug traffickers who have invested in lands and now join multinational mining and hydrocarbons interests and the presence of monoculture agribusiness have increased the concentration of land ownership.
 It will not be easy to go in the opposite direction of economic processes to satisfy peasant and indigenous demands.

 Hopeful society, paralyzed movements

 At least in the cities, there’s a new attitude.
 Words that were once muttered in the shadows are now expressed outright, thanks to the new confidence inspired by negotiations among many people, will lead to peace.
 It is a social climate that challenges past failures.
-However, key social movements related to the current negotiations have not shaken their lethargy.
+However, online casino key social movements related to the current negotiations have not shaken their lethargy.

 The “Gathering for Dignity” convened on October 12 by the Patriotic March, the Peoples Congress and the Coalition of Social Movements and Organizations of Colombia (Comosoc), fell far short of gathering the forces they’d hoped for.
 The protest denounced low salaries, the concentration of wealth, the disastrous healthcare system and unemployment.
 Young university students were the most vocal.